Dzoks/react-antd-dashboard/README.md

-React dashboard layout solution created using Antd and permission based navigation.
+React dashboard layout solution created using AntD and permission based navigation.
+Supports theming with Less, parameterized routes and private routing.

 Libraries used:
- * Ant Design
- * Ant Design Pro Layout
+ * Ant Design v4
- * React Router DOM
+ * React Router DOM v5

 Example of usage is shown in App.js file.